 What are the Requirements to Teach English in Costa Rica?

 Teacher requirements are where Costa Rica really distinguishes itself from other ESL spots around the globe.
 Jobs abound for non-native speakers and non-degree holders.
 Don’t have a degree?
-You can also see how to teach English in Thailand without a degree or consider teaching English in Mexico.
+You can also see how to teach English in Thailand without a degree or consider teaching English in Mexico or Colombia.

 Here are the basic requirements to teach ESL in Costa Rica: